 - What is signature authority?

-By virtue of UNLV’s Intellectual Property Policy, the UNLV Office of Technology Transfer has sole signature authority on behalf of the university for license agreements, material transfer agreements, industrial contracts, and other agreements that pertain to intellectual property.
+By virtue of UNLV’s Intellectual Property Policy, the UNLV Office of Economic Development has sole signature authority on behalf of the university for license agreements, material transfer agreements, industrial contracts, and other agreements that pertain to intellectual property.
 University faculty and other inventors are not authorized to sign agreements that obligate the university to assign or license intellectual property rights to another entity.